Naturopathic Doctor vs Nutritionist – Which Do You Need?

 What’s Is a Nutritionist?

 When it comes to training and education, there are some similarities and some differences between nutritionist and naturopathic doctors.
 First lets define what we mean by nutritionist.
 There are two titles that are thrown around somewhat interchangeably for someone that helps with diet advice.
 Dietitian or Registered Dietitian (RD) and Nutritionist or certified nutritionist have similar roles but different backgrounds.
+RD is sometimes referred to as Registered Dietitian Nutritionist (RDN) as well.
 The RD has a much broader and deeper understanding of the human body and how food effects it.
-The RD also has a 4 year Bachelor degree, 900 hours of clinical supervision, and ongoing continuing education.
-The information delivered to become a certified nutritionist is less standardized and regulated.
+This is a reflection of their training.
+The RD has to complete a Masters level education in nutrition 9as well asl clinical and life sciences), they also complete a year long clinical supervision (internship).
+After the degree is complete, they require ongoing continuing education and are regulated.
+The information delivered to become a certified nutritionist is less standardized, rigorous, and and has little to no regulation.
 Therefore while you may get similar information from a certified nutritionists and RD you can put much more trust in the information from an RD.
 You can check out this article for more information on this.

 If you are considering going to a nutritionist/ dietitian do some careful research on the person you are going to see.
 Reviews are good but also look and see if they are an RD verses a certified nutritionist.
 So how does all this compare to the information and help you might get from a naturopathic doctor?